eclipse-kura/kura/_posts/config/2017-05-06-wi-fi-configuration.md

 - **Radio Mode** - defines 802.11 mode.

+  - 802.11 ac/n/a (either in 2.4Ghz or 5Ghz depending on the choosen channel)
   - 802.11n/g/b (2.4Ghz only)
   - 802.11g/b (2.4Ghz only)
   - 802.11b (2.4Ghz only)
-  - 802.11a (either in 2.4Ghz or 5Ghz depending on the choosen channel. )
+  - 802.11a (either in 2.4Ghz or 5Ghz depending on the choosen channel)

 - **Wireless Security** - sets the security protocol for the wireless network.